Building Your BloomEducators

 Bloom answers a question I expected it to refuse

 Two likely causes.
-First, the question is close to your subject but not on your Blocked Content list, so the off-topic classifier let it through.
+First, the question is close to your subject but not on your Blocked Content list.
 Add an explicit instruction in Context and Instructions, or add the specific question to Blocked Content.
 Second, the question is loosely related to material in your Knowledge Base.
 Remove the document if you do not want students drawing on it.

 Bloom refuses a legitimate question